Taking a proportionate approach to technology appraisals

 We engaged with our stakeholders and industry partners throughout, to ensure we incorporated their real-time input and feedback into the project.

-In July 2023, we carried out a consultation on these approaches.
-Following the consultation, the approaches will be incorporated into the health technology evaluation manual as part of standard process and methods.
+In July 2023, we consulted on these approaches as part of the first modular update to our health technology evaluation manual.
+The proportionate approaches were then incorporated into the manual as part of standard process and methods in October 2023.

 Phase 2 of the proportionate approach

-In phase 2, we are developing the following ways of working:
+In phase 2, we developed the following ways of working:

 High value steps

-The high value steps approach also involves three other workstreams on ‘new ways of working’:
+The high value steps approach also involved workstreams on ‘new ways of working’:

 Committee meeting management